ritik-cell/pps-report/report.md

 }
 ```
 -----------
-Experiment 7: write a code to compute the perimeter and area of a rectangle.
+Program 7: write a code to compute the perimeter and area of a rectangle.
 ```
 #include<stdio.h>
 int main()